A Closer Look at Deep Learning Methods on Tabular Datasets: Lightweight and Stress-Test via Talent -Tiny and Talent -Extension

 Although the proposed large benchmark facilitates the analysis of deep tabular models, running a single method on all the datasets incurs a high computational burden.
 In this section, we extract a subset of the benchmark containing 15\% of the full benchmark, \ie, 45 datasets, to enable more efficient tabular analysis.
+We also collect an extension set with challenging tabular datasets for stress testing.
+The statistics of all datasets are listed in~\autoref{tab:dataset_basic}.